Mubangakampamba/Retail-Sales/README.md

-# Retail Sales and Customer Demographics📎
+# Retail Sales and Customers📎
 Retail sales and customer dataset — a realistic simulation of a retail environment.
 This is a foundation for finding insights on consumer purchasing behavior.